-Finally, TUIOFX-WidgetToolkit also changes the behaviour implementation of both JavaFX text input controls (TextField and TextArea) so that they can rely on the task-based focus model in order to support parallel writing.
+Finally, TUIOFX-WidgetToolkit also changes the behaviour implementation of both JavaFX text input controls (TextField and TextArea) so that they can rely on the taskbased focus model in order to support parallel writing.
 This includes extending the TextFieldSkin and TextAreadSkin to receive user text inputs from the attached soft keyboard even though they lose the focus as well as to only get deactivated depending on how the focus area of the particular text input control has been defined.
 Of course, this behaviour is also inherited by all other components that internally use TextField and TextArea, as for example editable cells in JavaFX's TableView.

-4.2.3 Supporting Text Entry
+4.1.8 Supporting Text Entry

-While JavaFX comes with a soft keyboard implementation, this virtual keyboard is clearly aimed for singleuser small display devices, like smart phones.
+While JavaFX comes with a soft keyboard implementation, this virtual keyboard is clearly aimed for single-user small display devices, like smart phones.
 It is one single keyboard, attached to the lower screen border and taking the full width of the screen.
 Thus, it is clearly not applicable for SIS.
-Therefore TUIOFX-WidgetToolkit provides its own soft keyboard implementation, which has been adopted from the fxexperience keyboard1.
+Therefore TUIOFX-WidgetToolkit provides its own soft keyboard implementation, which has been adopted from the fx-experience keyboard2.
 The soft keyboard comes with a QWERTY layout, but is extendable via XML to other layouts.
 By default, every text input control (i.e. TextArea and TextField) has an individual keyboard instance attached, so that touching a text input control opens the respective soft keyboard.
 However, by defining focus areas the developer easily can overwrite this standard behaviour, as within one focus area one keyboard instance is shared among multiple text-input controls.

-4.2.4 Providing Free Orientation
+4.1.9 Providing Free Orientation

 In general, applying a rotation transformation to a JavaFX controls can change its orientation.
 Thus, in combination with an event handler for the RotateEvent, a node can be reoriented by users performing a rotate gesture.
 This allows participants around an interactive tabletop to orientate widgets towards them.
 In most cases, performing a rotation transformation on a control also rotates all graphical elements the control is composed of.
 For example, when rotating a Button control also the Text Node inside the Button gets rotated.
 However, this is not the case for JavaFX controls that are composed of a ContextMenu control (e.g., ComboBox, ChoiceBox).
 Therefore, the TUIOFX-WidgetToolkit provides a solution that rotates and repositions the ContextMenu to always match the rotation applied to the parent control.
-This is done via our custom Skin implementation.
+This is done via our custom Skin implementation of the ContextMenu.
+Further, also JavaFX ScrollEvents are fixed to the normal screen orientation.
 Therefore, for some controls that allow scrolling of their content, the ScrollEvent has to be transformed by taking into account the rotation of the control itself.
 This also happens inside some Skin implementations.
 This way, TUIOFX supports free orientation of all JavaFX controls.

-5 UTILISING TUIOFX
+5 Utilising TUIOFX